RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Metrics class to track and aggregate performance data.
 - Plotting class that generates learning curves and comparisons.

 Using object composition, the trainer class instantiates the agent class for policy training and metrics for tracking the learning curve data.

-This modular design enables extension for future algorithms and experiments.
+The modular design enables extension for future algorithms and experiments.

 ## 4. Results